 Work requires daily use of a computer.

-Work requires regularly handling multiple member cases involving a variety of providers, situations, deadlines and multiple priorities.
+Work requires regularly handling multiple client cases involving a variety of providers, situations, deadlines and multiple priorities.

 The successful candidate(s) for this position will be subject to a pre-employment background check.